Complete Guide to Raw Material Inventory Management

 Perpetual tracking is a system where inventory levels are continuously tracked in real-time.
 This means that you’ll always know exactly how much raw material you have on hand, and you can place orders for more raw materials as soon as your inventory levels start to get low.

 The downside of perpetual tracking is that it can be very time-consuming and labor-intensive to track inventory levels in real-time, so it’s not always practical for small businesses.
-There are however software solutions available that can automate these processes to make them much more streamlined.
+There are however software solutions available that can automate these processes to make them much more manageable.

 Periodic tracking is a system where inventory levels are tracked at set intervals, such as once a week or once a month.
 The advantage of periodic tracking is that it’s much less time-consuming and labor-intensive than perpetual tracking (other than the constant stocktaking and manual cross checking of stock levels).